Eng-Hisham991/eng.hisham991-github.io/README.md

 - The idea of this project is :
-  - create an init function which provides basic output in terms of rendering the web page with charts of horizontal bar chart, guage chart, bubble chart, dropdown menu which contains the ids of people's data and metdata information.
+  - create an init function which provides basic output in terms of rendering the web page with charts of horizontal bar chart, guage chart, bubble chart, dropdown menu which contains the top 10 ids of people's data and metdata information.
     Inside the init function the following defined:
      - d3.json to get the data from the samples.json file.
      - get the required data from the objects inside the mentioned file.